shakeelmohamed/gitsounds/README.md

 ## Current sounds

 * pre-push: plays a sample of the Scarface theme, "Push it to the limit!"
+* pre-rebase: plays a sample of Swizz Beatz saying "Oh you fancy, huh?" from the chorus of Drake's "Fancy"
+* post-merge: plays a chicken squawking
+* post-checkout: plays a tree branch snapping

 ## TODO

-* Need to trim sound files for branch_snapping.mp3 and chicken.mp3

-* post-merge: ???
+* post-commit: ???
-* post-checkout: plays a tree branch snapping sound
-* pre-rebase: plays a chicken sound, very intentionally